 Sweet Corn

 1 ear (raw) of corn contains 4.6 grams of protein!
-This incredibly versatile vegetable can be cooked in the oven, on the bbq, in the microwave and added to just about any dish.
+This incredible vegetable can be cooked in the oven, on the bbq, in the microwave and added to just about any dish.
 Incorporate it into your weekly food plan and don’t look back.
+It can be used as the base in most starchy foods (cornbread for example) and if you are willing to experiment with it you can replace a lot of those bad starches pretty quickly!

 Asparagus